Brownie77/itrex-lab/Readme.md

 ## Unit testing

-Uncomment <b>test=true</b> in the .env file (will be fixed soon) and set the configuration you want to test(doesn't support mysql)

-Then navigate to the api directory and run:
+Navigate to the api directory and run:

 ```bash
 npm test
 ```

+And chosed .env cofiguration will be tested. (doesn't support mysql)